vicenteherrera/blog/_posts/2021-11-25-intro-mitre-attack.md

 * [Exfiltration](https://attack.mitre.org/tactics/TA0010/){:target="_blank"}: The adversary is trying to steal data.
 * [Impact](https://attack.mitre.org/tactics/TA0040/){:target="_blank"}: The adversary is trying to manipulate, interrupt, or destroy your systems and data.

-<i class="fas fa-exclamation-triangle" style="color:orange;" aria-hidden="true"></i> Understanding this list of tactics, what each one means and the difference between each other is the most direct value you are going to take from _ATT&CK_.
+<i class="fas fa-exclamation-triangle" aria-hidden="true"></i> Understanding this list of tactics, what each one means and the difference between each other is the most direct value you are going to take from _ATT&CK_.
 Go ahead and visit each one of their links to read their definitions.
 {:.alert.alert-warning}

 Only relevant _tactics_ and _techniques_ are included on each matrix, so they may not show in their representation on _ATT&CK_ website.